 Although there are many different types of homes on the market, there is a good chance that we are familiar with your home style.
 However, no two houses are alike and the condition of the important systems in the house makes each home unique and different.
 We ask that you mention your roof type and roof years so that we can provide the best service possible with this varying information.

 Yes, we check to make sure that the rafter spacing is appropriate to support the load placed on the roof.
 Generally, most roof structures are adequate, but we carefully check to see if your roof is also in good shape as well because you would not want to install a solar system only to have to replace the roof a few years later.

 Yes, we have multiple customer references.
 Please ask your sales rep. if you would like them and we would be happy to provide them for you.

 Soleeva offers panel-level monitoring for 5 years at no extra charge.
 However, after 5 years of usage, you will have to pay for an extended reporting if you are using a cell card for data reporting.

 Our system monitoring is easily accessible through an internet portal using your phone, tablet, or personal computer.
-All ownership knowledge is explained to the owner before the system is turned on.
+All ownership knowledge is explained to the owner by one of our Soleeva solar representatives.

 Yes, we do.
 You are also able to view your system’s productivity and can call us to double-check if there are issues so we can address them quickly.

-Yes, we offer suggestions to help make your home more efficient before installing solar to help reduce your base electric demand and subsequently reduce the size, and cost, of your solar system.
+We offer suggestions if requested to help make your home more efficient before installing solar to help reduce your base electric demand and subsequently reduce the size, and cost, of your solar system.